Basics of Working in the Philippines for Foreigners.

 This article was originally published nearly 11 years ago and it is sad to see how little has changed.

-Even though the future for conventional jobs as we used to know them gets worse every years, the vast majority of people just want to sit in their bar stool and botch about how they can’t find a job.
+Even though the future for conventional jobs as we used to know them gets worse every year, the vast majority of people just want to sit on their barstool and bitch about how they can’t find a job.
 Wake up and smell the coffee guys and gals.

 (Please do me the favor of at least READING this article before you send me the inevitable “I want a job in the Philippines” query.
 My prose may be far from entertaining and YOU MAY NOT GET the ANSWER YOU WANT … but I write from reality, not a dream world.
 You want answers about the Philippines, then you should be dealing from reality as well.
-If you, as an American, want a job in the Philippines, what are your own answers to the questions the visa process poses?)
+If you, as an foreigner, want a job in the Philippines, what are your own answers to the questions and concerns the visa process poses?)

-Fair enough.
 Essentially, I write these articles for you, the reader.
 In fact a while back I had a somewhat nasty comment from a gentleman who told me I was a liar, apparently because he was reading an article about traveling to and living in Davao and he was not seeing finding much information about jobs for foreigners in Davao City.